Chris Hanburger: College football

-NFL career
+Professional career

-Hanburger was selected by the Redskins in the 18th round (245th overall) of the 1965 NFL Draft.
+Hanburger was selected by the Redskins in the 18th round (245th overall) of the 1965 NFL draft.
+During his first training camp, he was encouraged by future Pro Football Hall of Fame linebacker Sam Huff, that he could make the team.
+By the sixth game of his rookie season he became a starter, and started four other games that year.
+By the following year, he was a full-time starter.
+He played the 1969 season under coaching legend Vince Lombardi, who died before the following season began.
+Future Hall of Fame coach George Allen took over in 1971 and led the team, and Hanburger, through 1977.

 As a professional, he was considered one of the best outside linebackers of his era and was elected to the Pro Bowl nine times during his career, the most in Washington Redskin history.
 Hanburger earned the nickname "The Hangman" due to his penchant for clotheslining tackles.
 From 1973 to 1977, he called the Redskins' defensive signals and acted as the defensive quarterback for head coach George Allen.
+Hanburger not only called defensive plays, but had over 100 audibles from which he could reset the defense before a play began.
+From his Army days, he was also nicknamed "The General".